 Thanks to this bachelor, I know the basics of how to set up a project, how to spread a message with the greatest impact as well as how to build a case to find sponsors.
 I learned to work in a team, under a short deadline.
 Graduated with honours.

-Organised, resourceful, hard worker, independent, enthusiastic and cheerful.
+Organised, resourceful, hard worker, independent, strong synthesizing ability, enthusiastic and cheerful.

 I was invited to the International Journalism Festival in Perugia to present my project "What's in Season" after winning a contest organized by the Data Journalism Handbook.
 The goal of this contest was to feature eye-catching, insightful and inspirational data visualizations produced by journalists around Europe.